Gail Halvorsen: Awards

+On the occasion of the 70th anniversary, he was, meanwhile 98 years old, a part of the celebrations on the former airfield, on May the 12th 2019.
+To honor him, the former military baseball fields were named Gail S. Halverson Park.
+The Senate of Berlin is actually planning to tear down the historical fields, along with other sport facilities (e.g. a Basketball court, sponsored by Nike).

 Humanitarian work

 During Halvorsen's career and for several years following his retirement, he voluntarily represented the U.S. Air Force and the United States of America.
 He helped to re-enact one of his famous candy drops in commemoration of the 20th anniversary of the Berlin Airlift.
 The event was held at the Tempelhof Central Airport with over 40,000 people in attendance.
 Another re-enactment occurred in September 1989 to commemorate the 40th anniversary of the airlift.
 Halvorsen again participated, this time with a television team from Good Morning America, and dropped candy to Berlin children, including some of the grandchildren of those he had originally given chocolate to.
 Additional re-enactments were performed in 1993 and 1994.
-In 1998, he was part of the regular flight crew of the Berlin Airlift Historical Foundation's C-54 "Spirit of Freedom" and took part in a 71-day European tour.
+In 1998, he was part of the regular flight crew of the Berlin Airlift Historical Foundation's C-54 Spirit of Freedom and took part in a 71-day European tour.
 The tour included two Atlantic Ocean crossings in the then 53-year-old airplane.
 During the tour, he and several other Airlift veterans (also members of the crew) took part in ceremonies in Germany, France, and the UK commemorating the 50th anniversary of the Airlift.
 Halvorsen would continue to fly with the group and perform candy drops with the BAHF until just after his 99th birthday.
-His last flight was on December 17, 2019, where he flew the “Spirit of Freedom” for the last time.
+His last flight was on December 17, 2019, where he flew the Spirit of Freedom for the last time.
 Halvorsen also performed additional candy drops throughout the United States.

 Halvorsen did not want to merely re-enact the candy drop to countries no longer plagued by war.
 In later years he advocated using candy drops to lift spirits and promote goodwill in other nations.
 In 1994 he persuaded the air force to let him drop hundreds of candy bars over Bosnia-Herzegovina as part of Operation Provide Promise.
 Another larger drop was planned and executed by Halvorsen over Kosovo in 1999.
 Additional candy drops have been enacted in Japan, Guam, Albania, and across the United States.
 In 2003 and 2004, he advocated a similar series of candy drops over Baghdad as a humanitarian mission to be a "ray of hope, a symbol that somebody in America cares".
 Since that time, the United States military has emulated some of his actions in Iraq by dropping toys, teddy bears, and soccer balls to Iraqi children.